diegoabeltran16/Medical-Interpreter-Bot/project-details.md

 - Enhanced User Interface: Better user interaction within Discord, making it easier to query and receive definitions.
 - Automated Updates: Basic scripts for automated updates to the database with new terms and definitions.

-**Cycle 2: Advanced Features and NLU Integration | Beta Prototype 2.2: Generative AI Capabilities**
+**Advanced Features and NLU Integration | Beta Prototype 2.2: Generative AI Capabilities**

 **Tasks**
 - Implement transformers for generating definitions and explanations.